Create a tool to mv files on dCache and update SAM

 Project-py has a "await_approval" status between two sequential stages if the user like to examine data before the next stage starts.
 So a user can use SAM4Users to move data around while in this status, then the user can "approve" to go to the next stage.
 We added this function as you requested.
 Please let us know if this is the desired process or not.

-#6 Updated by Pengfei Ding 4 days ago
+#6 Updated by Pengfei Ding almost 2 years ago

 Actually, SAM4Users cannot do exactly what most people want to do here.
 The feature of SAM4Users you proposed to use takes arguments of SAM dataset name.